dkd/indoctrinatr-tools/README.md

 The commands `pdf`, `pdf_with_field_names` and `doc` have a `keep-aux-files` option.
 This is helpful if you run in into LaTeX errors, want to inspect the .log file and run LaTeX for yourself again.

+The command `doc` does not overwrite existing examples.
+This means that you can customize the examples that are appended in the documentation.

 ## Build

 If you want to build the Rubygem yourself, run `rake build` to build and `rake install` to build and install the Indoctrinatr Tools gem.